Akileshdash/Team-6.0GHz-Dual-Core-Processor-Simulator/README.md

 - **Members present:** Akilesh, Lavkush Kumar, and Preet Madhav Bobde.
 - **Decisions:**
   - The project is decided to be implemented in Julia language.
-  - Reason: Julia is as fast as C and as easy as Python.
+  - Reason: Julia is as fast as compiled C and as easy as Python to write.